zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 4. **APF Authorize Load Library**

-   Creates an APF-authorized load library that is required to install and configure the cross memory server.
+   Creates APF-authorized load library that is required to install and configure the cross memory server.
 Execute the step to APF authorize the XMEM LOADLIB.

 5. **Modify Scheduler**